hackerrdave/sam-browser/README.md

 # sam-browser

-Example Serverless Project using Chrome+Puppeteer in a Lambda Layer.
+Serverless Project using Chrome+Puppeteer in a Lambda Layer, with an example StepFunctions State Machine to simulate an Uptime Tracker.

 ## Local Development